 While B2C companies are dealing with regular consumers, B2B buyer personas can be different in many ways.
-B2B buyers tend to have more functional needs as they want products that help them run their business.
+B2B buyers tend to have more functional needs as they want products that help them run their businesses.
 This involves more cognitive marketing techniques and economic argumentation.

 B2C buyers are difficult to generalise and can vary based on the product.
-However they tend to appeal more to emotional messages than B2B buyers in terms of decision-making.
+However, they tend to appeal more to emotional messages than B2B buyers in terms of decision-making.
 Creating a B2C customer profile requires broader sample sizes as well.

 To define your target audience, it may be best to rely on social media analytics like the Facebook audience insights tool.
 In general, social media sites and apps have very robust consumer behaviour models, so it’s best to utilise them.
 The best B2C buyer persona examples draw from a range of sources to form a fuller picture.

 Audience Insights & Customer Segmentation

 Customer segmentation models provide crucial insights into the workings of the average audience member.
 With a sufficient cross-section of data, you can infer many aspects of consumer psychology and test for other characteristics.
 Furthermore, your customer engagement strategy should centre around your audience’s core demographic and psychographic characteristics.